-It's Time To Drive Complexity Out of the Digital Media World
+Time To Drive Complexity Out of Digital Media

 I spent a good chunk of yesterday at LUMA Partners 6th annual Digital Media Summit.
 LUMA is made up of investment bankers focused on digital media -- and its founder, Terry Kawaja, well-known for his LUMAscape market maps, always puts on a good show.